jundalisay/superb/content/en/research/smith/wealth-of-nations/book-3/chapter-3.md

 These taxes were known in England as passage, pontage, lastage, and stallage.

 In those days, only important people were given protection.
-Sometimes. the king or a great lord would grant a tax exemption to traders who lived in their territory.
+Sometimes, the king or a great lord would grant a tax exemption to traders who lived in their territory.
 Such traders, though servile, were called Free-traders.

 In return, they paid an annual poll tax* to their protector.
 This poll tax compensated the losses of the great lord from their exenption from other taxes.